The Governor’s Own Iowa Rifles Company A, 49th Iowa Volunteer Infantry Regiment (SVR) Honor Guard for the Department of Iowa, SUVCW

 RIBBONS, MEDALS, AWARDS, AND INSIGNIA:

-1. Department, War OR Military Service (NOT BOTH), and SVR ribbons may be worn appropriately, on the left breast.
+1. Department or PCC medal, War OR Military Service (NOT BOTH), and SVR ribbons may be worn appropriately, on the left breast.
+(No More than Three** medals shall be worn.
 A member in good standing of either the Masonic Order, or the Knights of Columbus, shall be allowed to wear the sign of that order on the lower right sleeve of his frock coat.
 If the Guardsman has earned and been awarded the Regimental Honors Cord, that shall be worn on the left shoulder of his frock coat.

 2. If awarded with a Special Campaign medal, or Marksmanship Medal once found to be competent with the use of his weapon, the Guardsman shall wear said medals on his right breast as dictated by standing SVR Regulations.
 Only guardsmen who were on the rolls of the Regiment at time of award shall wear the Special Campaign Medal; or those who have completed their first year “enlistment” and have attained “veteran status” can wear the campaign ribbon.
 Campaign ribbons shall be issued by the Commander.